The Liga Inan program, Timor-Leste's first mHealth project, is changing the way mothers & midwives stay in touch.

 Liga Inan enables midwives to broadcast useful health messages from their mobile phones to women and communities in Timor-Leste.

-The midwife can write her own messages in her own style, and by sending the SMS to the Liga Inan system it will be broadcast to all her registered patients.
+Midwifes can write a messages in her own style, and by sending the SMS to the Liga Inan system it will be broadcast to all her registered patients.
 She can even segment her patient group, for instance by sending an SMS only to mothers in one village.

 Midwives can use local dialects to inform mothers about relevant local events, such as vaccination campaigns and mobile clinic schedules.